Prescribed Performance Control of Unknown Euler-Lagrange Systems Under Input Constraints: Simulation and Experimental Results

 \section{Simulation and Experimental Results}

-This section demonstrates the efficacy of the proposed results for tracking a reference trajectory under input constraints using three case studies: $(i)$ a two-link SCARA manipulator, $(ii)$ a 7-DOF FRANKA robot, and $(iii)$ an omnidirectional mobile robot.
-We also compare the two bounded transformation functions in Section \ref{sec:clamp} and evaluate the algorithm’s performance against state-of-the-art methods.
+We now demonstrate the proposed controller on three platforms: (i) a two-link manipulator, (ii) a 7-DOF manipulator, and (iii) an omnidirectional mobile robot.
+We also compare the two bounded transformation functions and evaluate the performance against baseline approaches.